 Just like pruning helps keep plants healthy, shaped properly, and growing away from harm, fragging does the same thing for your corals.

 To learn more about coral fragging, download this book.

 All corals are animals.
 One thing animals have in common is that they tend to eat things.
 The hammer coral is no different there–but unlike some of the other LPS species, Euphyllia ancora is not an active, ravenous eater.
 Hammer corals are more subdued eaters who would benefit from the occasional feeding of a meaty marine food like mysis shrimp.

 Where to buy Euphyllia ancora

-The hammer coral is a staple in the saltwater aquarium trade and should be available at most local fish stores that cater to a saltwater aquarium audience.
-You can spend ~$20-40 on a frag, ~$75-$150 on a small colony or hundreds of dollars on the most desirable color morphs.
+Hammer corals are a staple in the saltwater aquarium trade and should be available at most local fish stores that cater to a saltwater aquarium audience.
+You can spend ~$20-40 on a frag, ~$75-$150 on a small colony, or hundreds of dollars on the most desirable color morphs.

-When shopping for your coral, you want to see big, fat, fully-extended polyps and good coloration.
-Shy away from discolored (pale/white) colonies, or colonies with tightly retracted polyps or those with their stringy innards hanging out.
+When shopping for them, you want to see big, fat, fully-extended polyps and good coloration.
+Shy away from discolored (pale/white) colonies, or colonies with tightly retracted polyps, or those with their stringy innards hanging out.

 This coral is also generally available on the major online sites as well.